Aruba: Domestic Corporate Taxation

-In 1999, the Parliament of Aruba passed new tax legislation known as The New Fiscal Regime (NFR) which came into effect on 1st July 2003.
+In 1999, the Aruban Parliament passed new tax legislation known as the New Fiscal Regime (NFR) which came into effect on 1st July 2003.

 Under the NFR Aruba in principle levies a tax on profits earned by, among others, corporate entities resident in Aruba and profits generated by non-resident foreign companies from an enterprise carried out through a permanent establishment located in Aruba.
 Profits tax is imposed on the world-wide income of all corporations resident in Aruba, which means, all those corporations having their place of incorporation in the jurisdiction.
 Foreign companies having their management and control in the jurisdiction are also subject to the tax, as are branches of foreign companies in respect of their local income.

 The NFR significantly broadened the then existing participation exemption by eliminating the difference in treatment between domestic and qualifying foreign participations.
 Pursuant to the participation exemption, income (including dividend income and capital gains realized on alienation of the shares) derived by an Aruba company from a qualifying participation is exempt from taxation, provided that the shares are not held merely as a portfolio investment and the company concerned is subject to tax on income.
 Under this participation exemption, expenses that are connected with investment in a participation are not tax deductible.

 For purposes of the participation exemption, a 'participation' is defined as (i) any interest in shares or certificates of participation in an entity resident in Aruba, and (ii) any interest in shares or certificates of participation in a company resident outside of Aruba.
 With regard to the applicability of the participation exemption, neither a specific holding period nor a minimum participation is required.